Incremental copy in Windows

 The above steps also apply to incremental backup in Windows 10.

-If you want to explore command line, you can use WBadmin enable backup command to create an incremental backup.
+If you want to explore command line, you can use WBadmin enable backup command.

 After setting up a scheduled backup, Windows Backup will run as incremental backup by default.
 However, it is reported that Windows Backup often goes wrong during creating a new incremental backup.
 Sometimes you may even end up with no backup at all.